Wednesday’s ‘Bold And The Beautiful’ Spoilers: Flo Confesses To Shauna

 When Shauna flew to Los Angeles, she initially thought that she was going to try and convince her daughter not to find out about her father.
-At the time, she strongly believed that Bill Spencer (Don Diamont) was Flo’s father and she did not want him in her child’s life.
-Much to her surprise, the DNA test proved that Storm Logan (William DeVry) was Flo’s dad and she described him as a sweet man.
+At the time, she strongly believed that Bill Spencer (Don Diamont) was Flo’s father, and she did not want him in her child’s life.
+Much to her surprise, the DNA test proved that Storm Logan (William DeVry) was Flo’s dad, and she described him as a sweet man.
 Little did she know that Flo’s paternity would turn out to be the least of her worries.

 When Hope Logan Spencer (Annika Noelle) told her family who Flo was, she welcomed her to the family.
 She then went on to thank Flo for giving her daughter to Steffy (Jacqueline MacInnes Wood) to adopt.
 Shauna was stunned.
 She knew that Flo had not been pregnant and could not understand what Hope was saying.
 She was completely confused and put Flo in an awkward position, per The Inquisitr.